The Role of Nutrition in Childhood Growth and Development

 - A nutritious diet should consist of fresh, whole foods with a focus on vegetables, fruits, lean meats, fish and meat alternatives such as eggs and nuts.
 Children should also eat wholegrain cereals, as part of a balance diet, and dairy or dairy alternatives daily.

-- Limit of processed, refined, high-sugar foods, and limit artificial flavors, colors and preservatives.
+- Limit of processed, refined, high-sugar foods, and limit artificial flavors and preservatives.
 Water should be the drink of choice, and children should be encouraged to drink water freely; other drinks such as fruit juice should be given sparingly.

 - Smith, J., Holmes, M., and McAllister, M. (2015) Nutritional Considerations for performance in young athletes.
 Journal of Sports Medicine, 2015, 1-13